samallen502/samallen502.github.io/README.md

 I'd like to take this opportunity to thank some folks who shared knowledge, making this project possible:

 1. https://blog.christopherianmurphy.com/2016/01/responsive-pure-css-menu/ helped me build a responsive mobile-first menu that was intentionally free of JavaScript (as core features should not depend upon JavaScript per the "unobtrusive JavaScript" principle).

+## Lessons Learned

+1. Patience in troubleshooting and due diligence in testing your website on actual devices -- not just relying on Chrome/Firefox's emulations of mobile devices, for example -- is so necessary.
+For a great, actual example of me going through the process, see: https://teamtreehouse.com/community/entire-page-content-shifting-to-right-unsure-why